-The Southeast sees the development of alternatives as a way to weigh various national and regional values and goals to strategically use available resources to greatest effect.
+The Southeast sees the development of alternatives as a way to weigh various national and regional values and goals to strategically use available resources to the greatest effect.
 They set out four potential management scenarios:

-- Present management situation (as described in the assessment); - Increased personal responsibility through outreach and education; - Increased firefighter safety and wildfire response through enhanced collaboration, training and capacity; and - Increased proactive fuels mitigation through all management techniques including prescribed
+- Present management situation; - Increased personal responsibility through outreach and education; - Increased firefighter safety and wildfire response through enhanced collaboration, training and capacity; and - Increased proactive fuels mitigation through all management techniques including prescribed burning.